zahi158/lab-numpy-en/README.md

 :bulb: The `#` sign in Python allows you to make single-line commentation.
 The `"""` (triple quotes) allows you to make multi-line commentation.
 Remember you always need a pair of triple quotes and you insert your commentations in between.

-Continue answering each question until you reach the end of `main.py`.
+Continue answering each question until you reach the end of `main.ipynb`.

 ## Deliverables

-- `main.py` with your responses to each of the instructions.
+- `main.ipynb` with your responses to each of the instructions.

 ## Submission

-Upon completion, add your version of `main.py` to git.
+Upon completion, add your version of `main.ipynb` to git.
 Then commit git and push your branch to the remote.

 ## Resources